West Monroe High School

 West Monroe High School is a high school in West Monroe, Louisiana, United States.
 It is administered by the Ouachita Parish School Board.
 WMHS is fully accredited by the Southern Association of Colleges and Schools.
 The school's mascot is The Rebel Man.

 History

 In 2013, 87 percent of WMHS students who took the Advanced Placement test passed the examination, the highest rate in the state.
 Four thousand more students in Louisiana took the 2013 exam compared to the number doing so in 2012, the largest increase in participation of any state.
 Louisiana students taking the exam earned a collective 5,144 college credits, an increase of 25 percent over 2012.

-In 2017 Andre Perry, previously the founding dean of the urban education division of Davenport University, wrote an article published in The Hechinger Report which criticized West Monroe for continuing to use the rebel mascot.

 Extracurricular activities

-Student Council

-The West Monroe High School Student Council is one of the largest active clubs on campus.
-It boasts over 100 members per year.
-The club is active on the state and regional level attending both state and regional conferences each year.
-The Council has also held the title of District President in the past.

-French Club

-The West Monroe High School French Club competes at A.L.C.F.E.S.
-(Association Louisianaise des Clubs de Français des Écoles Secondaires) annually against the state's best public and private schools.
-Over the past few years, the club has done exceptionally well in theatre, media, and music.
-Five students (in 2014, 2015, 2018, 2019, and 2020) have competed and won scholarships to study abroad in Nova Scotia and Belgium.